MIT Sloan’s John Sterman has pioneered the use of management flight simulators to better understand a range of urgent sustainability issues.

 Professor Zeynep Ton researches strategies that successful companies use to produce good jobs, high performance operations, and societal benefits.

-Michael Sonnenfeldt—the entrepreneur, investor, and philanthropist—is focused on tackling big sustainability challenges, including climate change.
+Michael Sonnenfeldt - the entrepreneur, investor, philanthropist, and now author-is focused on tackling big sustainability challenges, including climate change.

 Professor Matthew Amengual examines how to promote economic development in industrializing nations that is both equitable and sustainable.

 Peter Senge brings his deep expertise on systems thinking and collaborative leadership to the MIT Sloan sustainability curriculum.